-Overarching Need as identified in To improve students' achievement in English Language Arts.
-CNA Section 3.2 Root Cause # 1 Limited emphasis on pedagogy Root Cause # 2 Time constraints Root Cause # 3 Insufficient early literacy instruction Root Cause # 4 Lack of explicit and systematic instruction and adequate practice.
-Goal By the end of the 2023-2024 school year, Diamond Lakes Elementary School will increase students' academic achievement in English Language Arts by increasing rigorous tier 1 literacy instruction, including research-based literacy interventions from 45.61% (104 kids) to 56% (128 kids) as measured by the Georgia Milestones Assessment.
+Overarching Need as identified in CNA Section 3.2 To improve students' achievement in English language Arts.
+Root Cause # 1 Insufficient early literacy instruction due to lack of pedagogical skills.
+Root Cause # 2 Lack of explicit and systematic instruction and adequate practice.
+Root Cause # 3 Ineffective planning Root Cause # 4 Lack of differentiation Goal By the end of the 2024-2025 school year, Diamond Lakes Elementary School will increase students' academic achievement in English Language Arts by increasing rigorous tier 1 literacy instruction, including research-based literacy interventions from 13.9% to 15% as measured by the Georgia Milestones Assessment for students scoring proficient and above.